- What kind of PCs can I use with a Ceton InfiniTV?

 A: Yes.
 In most cases, EAS messages work just fine.
 However, depending on the specific cable TV provider, Windows Media Center may not be always display Emergency Alert Messages correctly on the TV.

-A: Yes.
-For true Network Tuner capabilities (a.k.a.
-Tuner Sharing) across more than one Media Center PC on a home network, InfiniTV 6 ETH is the recommended solution.
-It is an network-connected device that is designed specifically for such scenarios.
+A: InfiniTV 6 ETH is the supported solution for Network Tuner capabilities (a.k.a.
+Tuner Sharing) between more than one Media Center PC on a home network.
+It is a network-connected device that is designed specifically for such scenarios.
 Network Tuners with InfiniTV 6 ETH is supported on both Windows 7 and Windows 8 systems.

-InfiniTV 4 PCIe and InfiniTV 6 PCIe support network bridging capabilities when running on Windows 7 systems.
-Network bridging is a workaround solution that enables individual tuners on a multi-tuner InfiniTV device to be assigned to additional Windows 7 PCs, bringing live, premium, high-definition cable TV to multiple PCs in the home.
+InfiniTV 4 PCIe supports network bridging capabilities when running on Windows 7 systems.
+Network bridging is a workaround solution that enables individual tuners on an InfiniTV 4 PCIe to be assigned to additional Windows 7 PCs.
 Network bridging is not compatible with Windows 8.

 A: Yes.
 All InfiniTV products support SDV via Tuning Adapters (TAs) that are available from your cable operator.
 You should check with your cable operator for details.

 A: Yes.
 InfiniTV devices installed in a Windows 7 Media Center PC supports closed captioning for digital channels.

 A: Yes.
 All InfiniTV models support 3D TV broadcasts as long as you have a 3D graphics card like the NVIDIA® 3D Vision installed in your Media Center PC, you receive 3D broadcasts from your cable provider and have a 3D-capable TV display.
 Please note that you may have to manually enable 3D mode on your display to view 3D content.